Climate Action Plan & Annual Progress

 Annual Tree Giveaway

-The Annual Tree Giveaway supports climate action by increasing tree canopy across the municipality.
+The Annual Tree Giveaway supports climate action by increasing tree canopy across the Municipality.
 Residents are invited to receive native tree species to plant on their properties, helping reduce emissions, improve air quality, and strengthen local biodiversity.

 Link to project: https://engage.modl.ca/treegiveaway